mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 4. Choose the **Fit Type** to be Gaussian.
 The parameters for this function can be seen if you expand the row labelled **f0-MsdGauss**.
 Choose appropriate starting values for these parameters.
-   It is possible to constrain one of the parameters by right clicking a parameter and selected **Constrain**.
+   It is possible to constrain one of the parameters by right clicking a parameter and selecting **Constrain**.

 5. Click **Run** and wait for the interface to finish processing.
 This should generate a